-- 2.3 The March 2019 regulatory approach represents the starting point for our regulatory expectations.
-It is worth noting in particular that the Test Questions, further guidance of Test Question, and Guidance on Potential Features of an Excellent Response to each Test Question are in Appendix C of our March 2019 regulatory approach. - 2.4 In our March 2019 regulatory approach we set out our approach to business plan assessment which included test areas: - Value for money;
+- 2.3 The March 2019 regulatory approach represented the starting point for our regulatory expectations.
+It is worth noting in particular that the Test Questions, further guidance of Test Question, and Guidance on Potential Features of an Excellent Response to each Test Question are in Appendix C of our March 2019 regulatory approach.1 - 2.4 In our March 2019 regulatory approach we set out our approach to business plan assessment which included test areas:2 - Value for money;

-&lt;sup>1See the Final Approach decision paper.
+1 See the Final Approach decision paper.

-&lt;sup>2 See Chapter 5 of the Approach paper.
+2 See Chapter 5 of the Approach paper.

-- Delivering service and outcomes; - Securing cost efficiency and managing uncertainty; - Aligning risk and return; - Engaging customers, consumers and other stakeholders; - Ensuring resilience and governance; - Accounting for past delivery; - Securing confidence and assurance. - 2.5 There are eight test areas with 35 test questions.
-There is guidance for each test question where applicable and on the potential features of an excellent response. - 2.6 A key part of our assessment of which category the plan falls under will be the extent to which, across all areas, we find SONI's responses to be Excellent.
-We want SONI to own the business plan and so we want it to provide an excellent response to all test questions in all test area. - 2.7 We start by reviewing the Business Plan against Excellence (Excellent/Somewhat Short/Substantially Short) at a Test Question level.
-To ensure appropriate transparency each Test Question will have a score of either - a) Excellent; - b) Somewhat Short of excellent; or - c) Substantially short of excellent. - 2.8 We also asked SECG members to challenge, at a test question level, the business plan submitted to us.
-We have taken account of member feedback. - 2.9 We have weighted each Test Question equally, except where we see good reason for not doing so. - 2.10 We then use our review of Test Questions against Excellence to determine the Test Area assessment.
-This means that Test Questions are used to award scores for the related Test Area. - 2.11 We exercise judgment in combining the assessment of responses to the individual test questions in a given test area to form an assessment of whether the overall response in that test area is excellent, falls somewhat short of excellent, or falls substantially short of excellent.
+- Delivering service and outcomes; - Securing cost efficiency and managing uncertainty; - Aligning risk and return; - Engaging customers, consumers and other stakeholders; - Ensuring resilience and governance; - Accounting for past delivery; - Securing confidence and assurance. - 2.5 There were eight test areas with 35 test questions.
+There was guidance for each test question where applicable and on the potential features of an excellent response. - 2.6 A key part of our assessment of which category the plan falls under was the extent to which, across all areas, we found SONI's responses to be Excellent.
+We wanted SONI to own the business plan and so we wanted it to provide an excellent response to all test questions in all test area. - 2.7 We started by reviewing the Business Plan against Excellence (Excellent/Somewhat Short/Substantially Short) at a Test Question level.
+To ensure appropriate transparency each Test Question has a score of either - a) Excellent; - b) Somewhat Short of excellent; or - c) Substantially short of excellent. - 2.8 We also asked SECG members to challenge, at a test question level, the business plan submitted to us.
+We took account of member feedback. - 2.9 We weighted each Test Question equally, except where we see good reason for not doing so. - 2.10 We then used our review of Test Questions against Excellence to determine the Test Area assessment.
+This meant that Test Questions were used to award scores for the related Test Area. - 2.11 We exercised judgment in combining the assessment of responses to the individual test questions in a given test area to form an assessment of whether the overall response in that test area was excellent, fell somewhat short of excellent, or fell substantially short of excellent.